caroltoscani/orangehrm-automation/README.md

 This repository contains an end-to-end test automation solution for the OrangeHRM demo application, developed as part of a technical assignment.

-The project demonstrates good automation practices such as Page Object Model, reusable components, cross-browser execution, and mobile testing using Playwright.
+The project demonstrates professional automation practices such as:
+- Page Object Model (POM)
+- Reusable components
+- Centralized assertions
+- Cross-browser execution
+- Mobile testing
+- CI execution using GitHub Actions

 ---